agileinfoways/spring-boot-demo/README.md

 ```
 * running the application (from the jar, after having built it):
 ```
-java -jar application/build/clean-architecture-example.war
+java -jar application/build/cms.war

 ```
 Or put war in tomcate ``` /webapps``` folder
 * running the application (on the fly):
 ```
-./gradlew bootRun
+./mvn spring-boot:run
 ```
-* running the application (in the IDE): open and run the main class
+* running the application (in the IDE): open and run the main class in webservice modules.
 ```
 com.claims.manage.ClaimManagementApplication
 ```